bilke/Craft-Docs/source/diving-in/settings/system/packages.rst

 |icon| Settings → Packages
 ==========================

-The Packages page is where you can go to manage Packages for your site including:
+The Settings → Packages page is where you can go to manage Packages for your site including:

 * The ability to purchase packages through our secure, in-app, package purchasing system. (link to secure purchase article)
 * The ability to start 30-day, free trials of all of Craft’s package.
 (What happens when my trial expires?)